Grand Forks Air Force Base: Demographics

 Grand Forks is also a United States Census Bureau designated place.

 Education

 It is within the Grand Forks AFB Public School District 140.
+That school district has its own board of trustees and contracts education to the Grand Forks School District.
 The district, along with the Grand Forks School District, is administered as part of Grand Forks Public Schools.
+The Grand Forks AFB School District was created in 1990.

+Nathan F. Twining Elementary and Middle School, a K-8 school operated by the Grand Forks Public Schools, is on-post.
+On-post students are zoned to Grand Forks Central High School, which is located off-post.